-Double Your CalFresh Benefits at the Farmers Market with Market Match
+Double Your CalFresh EBT Benefits at the Farmers Market with Market Match

-Update: As of September 1, 2021, the Market Match maximum value has been increased to $15 per market day at Foodwise farmers markets!
+As of February 1, 2023, the Market Match maximum is $10 per market day at Foodwise farmers markets.

 What is Market Match?

 Market Match is a nutrition incentive program offered at 130 farmers markets across the state.
-Market Match doubles customers’ buying power when they spend their CalFresh EBT benefits (formerly known as food stamps) at participating markets.
-Market Match supports local farms and helps low-income shoppers purchase locally grown fruits and vegetables.
+Market Match doubles customers’ buying power at participating markets by matching CalFresh EBT benefits, known federally as the Supplemental Nutrition Assistance Program (SNAP).
+Market Match helps low-income shoppers purchase locally grown fruits and vegetables, while supporting local farms.

 How does Market Match work?

-When a shopper withdraws food stamp dollars at the Foodwise Info Booth in exchange for EBT scrip, they can receive an equal amount in Market Match scrip for free (up to $15 per person per day).
+When you use your CalFresh EBT card at the Foodwise Info Booth in exchange for EBT market tokens (scrip), you can receive an equal amount in Market Match tokens for free (up to $10 per person per day).
 Market Match is good only for fruits and vegetables.

 Here’s how to get twice as much healthy food at the farmers market: